 Parents are always welcome to visit school.
 Generally, contact with the school prior to a visitation helps the teacher to provide a more meaningful experience for the parents.
 All visitors will be required to report to the main office upon entering the building.
 Students that wish to have a friend visit school must receive permission from the building principal before the visit is scheduled.
-STUDENT VISITS ARE LIMITED TO ONE DAY ONLY AND NOT DURING THE FIRST AND LAST TWO WEEKS OF A SEMESTER.
+If approved, administration will determine the length, time and date of the student visit